CybercentreCanada/assemblyline4_docs/docs/user_manual/submitting_url.md

 ```
 The file type would be `uri/https` and the other yaml keys will be ignored during the identification.
 The extra keys in the yaml file can be used by the service handling this specific file to provide a more customized behavior, closer to what the user is asking.
 A specific user-agent, referer or other headers could be used to fetch a second stage for a server that would required specific values.
 Through those extra values, URLDownloader, now supports more methods like POST.
 A simple change from `query=get_info` to `query=get_file` in the data and the service should be downloading that file from MalwareBazaar!

 Since URI files are very specific to Assemblyline, we take the time to rewrite any incoming file so that the comment `# Assemblyline URI file` is on the first line, then the uri key, then all the other keys in alphabetical order.
-This is done to de-duplicate "identical" files and use caching. a key like `extra_key: ["first", "second", "third", "fourth"]` will have its order preserved and is going to be converted to the following:
+This is done to de-duplicate "identical" files and use caching.
+A key like `extra_key: ["first", "second", "third", "fourth"]` will have its order preserved and is going to be converted to the following:
 ```yaml
 extra_key:
 - first